 The highlight of our trip was the second day of kayaking.
 We kayaked through many more sea caves on our way to Potato Harbor – we loved getting to see the view from down on the water!
 Most people opted for the day trip, so we were able to have a private tour with just us and our guide!
 Seriously gorgeous, and an experience I will never forget!

-Where to Stay/How to get There
+Where to Stay/How to get to Channel Islands National Park

 There’s only one option if you want to stay on the island – camp!
 There are three tour companies that operate in the Channel Islands, and you can reserve a tent, sleeping bags/pads, pillows, and even cooking equipment for your stay.